rnerurkar/mcp-implementation/ADK MCP/README.md

 This project implements a complete MCP workflow that enables:
 - **Dynamic Tool Discovery**: Agents can discover and use tools from MCP servers
-- **Secure Communication**: OAuth 2.1, Azure AD integration, and OPA policy enforcement
+- **Secure Communication**: Google Cloud Run service-to-service authentication with ID tokens and OPA policy enforcement
 - **Production Deployment**: FastAPI service ready for Google Cloud Run
 - **Agent Orchestration**: Pre-initialized agents with session management
 - **Security Controls**: Input sanitization, context security, and credential management